Paul Furlong

 Paul Anthony Furlong (born 1 October 1968) is an English football coach and former professional player who played as a striker.
-He was appointed joint manager of Queens Park Rangers' U23 team in 2021.
+He is a coach of Watford FC's U23 team.

 Furlong played in the top division of English football for Coventry City and Chelsea and in the Football league for Watford, Birmingham City, Queens Park Rangers, Sheffield United, Luton Town, Southend United and Barnet.
 He has also played Non-League football for Enfield, Kettering Town and St Albans City, where he was player-coach.
 At representative level, he has six caps for the England semi-professional team.

 Playing career

 Coventry City

 He began his career at non-League level with Conference side Enfield in 1986, remaining there until July 1991 when he signed for Football League First Division side Coventry City.
 He was brought to Highfield Road by the club's player-manager and former England defender Terry Butcher, and when Butcher was sacked in January he remained in favour under new manager Don Howe.
 Furlong only managed four goals from 37 league games all season, however, and after the season ended he was transferred to Watford.